ragardner/tksheet/DOCUMENTATION.md

 ## **Cell Formatters**
 ----

 While tksheet can store and display any datatype with a `__str__()` method, by default tksheet stores all user inputted data as strings, this has some obvious limitations.
-Cell formatters aim to provide greater functionality when working with different datatypes and provide strict typing for the sheet.
-A formatter is a special type of class that provides functionality for converting between user inputs (typically a string) and a target datatype.
-Additionally, formatters also provide their own `__str__()` method for displaying the data back to the table and logic for handling bad and missing data. tksheet has several basic built-in formatters and provides functionality for creating your own custom formats as well.
+Cell formatting aims to provide greater functionality when working with different datatypes and provide strict typing for the sheet.
+With formatting you can convert sheet data and user input to a specific datatype.
+Additionally, formatting also provides a function for displaying data on the table GUI (as a rounded float for example) and logic for handling invalid and missing data. tksheet has several basic built-in formatters and provides functionality for creating your own custom formats as well.
 A demonstration of all the built-in and custom formatters can be found [here](https://github.com/ragardner/tksheet/wiki#example-using-and-creating-formatters).

 ### **Basic Intialisation**
 ----